List of characters in the Breaking Bad franchise: Chuck McGill

 Charles Lindbergh McGill Jr. (portrayed by Michael McKean) is Jimmy McGill's older brother.
 He is a named partner at one of Albuquerque's most prestigious law firms, Hamlin, Hamlin & McGill (HHM), which he co-founded with Howard Hamlin's father.
 A brilliant man who holds himself and others to high ideals, Chuck firmly believes that doing the right thing is the only true path to success.
 Chuck is critical of Jimmy's background as a scam artist, and after Jimmy was arrested in Chicago, Chuck secured his release on the condition that Jimmy get a legitimate job in HHM's mail room.
 To Chuck's surprise, Jimmy was inspired to pursue his own law degree, hoping to also become an attorney at HHM.
 Because Chuck does not consider Jimmy a "real" lawyer, he worked behind Jimmy's back to prevent him from being hired.

 Chuck was married to Rebecca Bois, which ended in divorce; around this time, Chuck began to believe he had electromagnetic hypersensitivity, which forced him to semi-retire from HHM.
 Prior to and in the early part of Better Call Saul, Jimmy tends to Chuck's daily care.
 When Jimmy discovers potential fraud at the Sandpiper retirement community, Chuck identifies relevant evidence and helps Jimmy prepare the initial case files.
 Because of the case's size, Chuck suggests that they give it to HHM, but Jimmy is stunned to learn they want the case but not his participation, a demand secretly made by Chuck.
+Chuck begins to openly work against Jimmy's law career once Jimmy finds out the truth.
 When Kim is later denied recognition for securing the Mesa Verde account for HHM, Jimmy secretly introduces an error in Chuck's paperwork, leading to Kim establishing a practice with Mesa Verde as her only client.
-This leads to a feud, with Chuck deceiving Jimmy into admitting guilt, then using the recorded confession in an effort to have Jimmy disbarred.
+This escalates the brothers' feud, with Chuck deceiving Jimmy into admitting guilt, then using the recorded confession in an effort to have Jimmy disbarred.
 Jimmy is suspended for a year after he uses the bar association hearing to prove Chuck's illness is psychosomatic, but is not disbarred.

 Jimmy cuts ties with Chuck and requests that Howard take over Chuck's care.
 Chuck attempts to overcome his illness but Jimmy "accidentally" informs his malpractice insurer of Chuck's condition.
 The insurer threatens higher rates for HHM unless Chuck is constantly supervised.
 Chuck wants to fight but Howard buys out Chuck's share, effectively firing him.
 Chuck relapses and in the season 3 finale "Lantern", he kills himself by intentionally knocking over a lantern which causes a fatal fire.
 The fallout of Chuck's tragic death lingers on to affect Jimmy, Kim and Howard as the series progresses.